 Chief Commercial Officer

-In 2016, McKinsey study showed only 39% of the organizations had a customer-centric role.
+In 2016, McKinsey's study showed only 39% of the organizations had a customer-centric role.
 A Gartner study in 2020 shows that 90% of organizations have a customer-centric C-suite role.
-The Technology sector, to include IT, SAAS, Software and Internet Services, has led in the increase of the role of the CCO, with 46.5% of CCO’s working in this space.
-The role did not start at a tech company though!
+The Technology sector, including IT, SAAS, Software, and Internet Services, has led to the increase in the role of the CCO, with 46.5% of CCOs working in this space.
+The CCO role did not start at a tech company though!